 Arteries carry oxygenated blood and distribute it to different parts of the body.
 On the other hand, the veins receive unclean blood, containing carbon dioxide and waste products, from the body parts and take it back to the heart.

 The heart contains both the oxygenated and deoxygenated blood.
 It is its job to keep both of them separate in order to avoid contamination of the pure blood.
-The right chambers of the heart receive deoxygenated blood from the veins.
-This blood is transported to the lungs to receive oxygen and get rid of carbon dioxide.
+The right chambers of the heart receive blood, devoid of oxygen, from the veins.
+This blood then goes to the lungs to receive oxygen and get rid of carbon dioxide.